 Just like humans, dogs' digestive systems are the very foundation for their health and make up a large part (70-80%) of their immune system.
 So an upset gut can result in reduced immunity and potentially put them at risk for sickness.
+Gut health is actually cruciall to most facets of their overall health.

 Your dog's gut is responsible for much more than just waste disposal.
 In fact, it's the largest part of their body, and it plays a crucial role in maintaining a healthy digestive system.
 In addition to breaking down carbohydrates, proteins, and fats from your dog's food, the gut also helps the body absorb vitamins and minerals.